 It can also be used in small quantities in some baked goods such as muffins, cakes or bars as a binder in place of eggs.

 Fruit is always so delicious, and makes for a healthy dessert that all the family will love.
-Some more fruity ideas for you to check out!
+I think you will love my rhubarb apple compote and my poached pears in apple juice.
+Some more fruity ideas for you to check out:

 - 8 small apples cored, peeled, diced